Research Opportunities

 Students presenting research at CSURF

 Faculty in the department often incorporate qualified students into their research projects.
-Recently, students have worked on cultural and applied community projects, processing and cataloguing of archaeological field school materials, biological anthropology projects both locally and out of state, and curations projects, among others.
+Recently, students have worked on cultural and applied community projects, processing and cataloging of archaeological field school materials, biological anthropology projects both locally and out of state, and curations projects, among others.
 Research assistantships also enable students to present their own research results at Mountain Lion Research Day or at the Colorado Springs Undergraduate Research Forum (CSURF).

 Internships